UNT's future looks bright after NCAA tournament appearance despite uncertainty with senior core

 Matthew Stone and Aaron Scott, a pair of wings, and Chrisdon Morgan, a power forward, are also in UNT’s recruiting class.
 All three were highly recruited and will have a chance to contribute immediately.

 McCasland and associate head coach Ross Hodge could also be hot commodities in the offseason.
-McCasland has quickly rebuilt UNT's program and has credited Hodge for being a key part of the process.
+McCasland has quickly rebuilt UNT’s program and has credited Hodge with being a key part of the process.

 Hodge has turned down opportunities to move on since coming to UNT.
 McCasland has family in the area but could become a target for programs looking for a new coach.